-As discussed above, asset owners must make every reasonable effort to provide a compliant presentation to those who have direct oversight responsibility for total fund assets.
+As discussed earlier, asset owners must make every reasonable effort to provide a compliant presentation to those who have direct oversight responsibility for total fund assets.
 An updated version of the compliant presentation must be provided to those with oversight responsibility for the total fund assets at least once every 12 months.
 In addition, if the asset owner has created additional composites, the asset owner must provide a compliant presentation for any additional composites listed on the firm's (i.e., asset owner's) list of composite descriptions to those who have direct oversight responsibility for the plan if they make such a request.

 0.A.12 FIRMS MUST be defined as an investment firm, subsidiary, or division held out to clients or PROSPECTIVE CLIENTS as a DISTINCT BUSINESS ENTITY.
+As discussed earlier, firms claiming compliance with the GIPS standards must be defined as an investment firm, subsidiary, or division held out to clients or prospective clients as a distinct.

-As discussed above, firms claiming compliance with the GIPS standards must be defined as an investment firm, subsidiary, or division held out to clients or prospective clients as a distinct business entity.
+investment firm, subsidiary, or division held out to clients or prospective clients as a distinct business entity.
 A distinct business entity is an entity that retains discretion over the assets it manages and that should have autonomy over the investment decision-making process.

-In the case of asset owners, the firm is defined as the organization or entity that has discretion over the total assets managed by the entity.
+In the case of asset owners, the firm is defined as the organization or entity that has discretion over the total assets managed by the organization or entity.
 For a public pension fund, the firm is generally defined by legislation.
 In the case of foundations, endowments, or family offices, the firm is the entity set up by the governing body to manage the pool of assets.

 If the asset owner manages only one pool of assets (i.e., one total fund), that total fund represents total firm assets.
 If the asset owner manages more than one total fund, total firm assets equal the combined assets of all of the total funds managed by the asset owner.
-As is always the case when calculating total firm assets, care must be taken to avoid double counting of assets.
+As is always the case when calculating total firm assets, care must be taken to avoid the double counting of assets.